-The example above shows a script that prompts the user for a data file, opens it and prints a summary of the data channels to the log window.
-The user set two break points, ran the script then clicked on the Step button five times and clicked the Globals button.
+The example above shows a script that prompts the user to select a directory, opens it and prints a list of spike2 data files to the log window.
+The user set a break points, ran the script then clicked on the Step button four times and clicked the Locals button.